What Is Design Thinking? [5 Stages and Advantages]

 A side note:

-Though these stages are explained in a systematic way here, it doesn’t necessarily mean that all the businesses have to proceed in the same sequence of order.
-It is okay to take the non-linear route or anything that suits your organizational individuality.
+Though these stages are explained systematically here, it doesn’t necessarily mean that all the businesses have to proceed in the same sequence of order.
+Taking the non-linear route or anything that suits your organizational individuality is okay.

-For instance, your team might prefer to ideate and empathize at the same time and then define the problem.
-Similarly, it is likely that you return to the empathy stage when you are ideating and come across additional pain points of the user, etc.
+For instance, your team might prefer to ideate and empathize simultaneously and then define the problem.
+Similarly, it is likely that you return to the empathy stage when you are ideating and come across additional user pain points, etc.

 As you have read so far, design thinking prioritizes the needs of the ultimate user at the very core of this process.
-Hence, it increases the chances of customers actually picking up and using the product making it commercially successful.
+Hence, it increases the chances of customers picking up and using the product, making it commercially successful.

-Additionally, since it goes through five different stages of fostering customer empathy, understanding the user’s issue, ideating solutions, testing, and fine-tuning, etc. this empowers the development team with valuable customer feedback
+• Additionally, since it goes through five stages of fostering customer empathy, understanding the user’s issue, ideating solutions, testing, fine-tuning, etc., this empowers the development team with valuable customer feedback.

 FAQs